palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Module_1/README.md

 Prompt engineering patterns are powerful tools for enhancing the performance of LLMs across diverse applications.
 By understanding and leveraging patterns such as role-based prompts, step-by-step instructions, and few-shot examples, users can achieve greater precision, creativity, and control over their interactions with AI systems.
 These patterns form a foundation for crafting effective prompts that align with specific objectives, making them an essential skill for anyone working with LLMs.

-# Section 3: Prompt Engineering
+# Chapter 3: Prompt Engineering

 Prompt engineering is the art and science of crafting inputs (prompts) to optimize the performance of large language models (LLMs) like ChatGPT, Google Bard, and Claude.
 By carefully designing prompts, users can elicit precise, informative, and contextually relevant responses.
 This chapter explores the significance of prompt engineering, how it differs from formal programming languages like C++, and the impact of prompt engineering patterns and jargon.